pwyq/dotVim/README.md

 ` ~/usr/share/vim/vimrc` is the system default vimrc.
 `~/etc/vim/vimrc` is the symlink of the above vimrc, which is just the same file.
+`.netrwhist` is a history file which maintains all modifications of vim plugin/script

 If you do not wish to use one vimrc globally, you should create a new vimrc file.
 Before proceeding, please make sure you have installed `vim`.